nimh-nif/SCNI_Toolbar/Documents/SpikeSortGuide.md

+# SCNI Guide to WaveClus Spike Sorting on the NIH HPC Cluster

-## Accessing Felix and Biowulf
+## 1. Accessing Felix and Biowulf

 ### Before you begin
 * Apply for NIH Biowulf and Helix HPC accounts: https://hpc.nih.gov/docs/accounts.html
 * Sign up to GitHub https://github.com/
-* Contact the SCNI admin and requets to be added to:
+* Contact the SCNI admin and request to be added to:
     1) the NIF group's Helix directory
     2) the NIF GitHub user group: https://github.com/nimh-nif